praihan/cblib.site/README.md

 ### License

 This project is licensed under a zlib style license.
-You can find a copy of the terms in the [`LICENSE`](COPYING) file.
+You can find a copy of the terms in the [`COPYING`](COPYING) file.

 ***